 Testing the 6502

-Now that I have connected the pins that I will be using, the input pins that I will not be using and the power supply pins, I would like to test if the 6502 is working.
-There are a number of ways that I could do this, the way that I will do it, is to place LEDs (with protection resistors) on the 16 address lines, see Figure 1.
-With power applied. the 6502 should run and LEDs should light up, showing that the 6502 is accessing different address lines.
+Now that I have connected the pins that I will be using, the input pins that I will not be using and the power supply pins, I would like to test if the circuit so far is working and that my 6502 works.
+There are a number of ways that I could do this, the way that I will do it is to place LEDs (with protection resistors) on the 16 address lines, see Figure 1.
+With power applied, the 6502 should run and LEDs should light up, showing that the 6502 is accessing different address lines.

 testing the 6502